CosmosContracts/incident-response/5-April-22/upgrade.md

 cp ~/.juno/data/priv_validator_state.json .
 ```

-### 4. Delete previous chain state
+### 4. Purge previous chain state and addrbook.json
 Because we'll be starting from a new genesis, the previous data is no longer necessary.
 ```sh
 junod unsafe-reset-all
 ```

-### 5. Purge current peers and addrbook
+### 5. Purge current peers and seeds from config.toml
 This is done to ensure all peers are clean when moving forward.
-The addrbook.json file was purged in the previous step.
+The addrbook.json file was already purged in the previous step.
 ```sh
 sed -i.bak -e "s/^persistent_peers *=.*/persistent_peers = \"\"/" ~/.juno/config/config.toml
 sed -i.bak -e "s/^seeds *=.*/seeds = \"\"/" ~/.juno/config/config.toml
 ```

-### 6. Add seeds and peers
+### 6. Add seeds and peers to config.toml
-These are all verified to be using the new genesis file.
+These are all verified to be using the new genesis file and binary.
 ```sh
 SEEDS=
 PEERS=